mcoyne16/RPE-exercise/README.md

 # Rock Paper Scissors Exercise

-An example Python application for students to run to test their local development environment setups.
+A Python application that allows users to play rock, paper, scissors against a computer opponent.

 ## Prerequisites